marcosbermejo/itunesweb/README.md

 const { data, error, isValidating } = useSWRV<Album[]>(url, undefined, { revalidateOnFocus: false })
 ```

-To make SWRV work, is required to use Composition API plugin for Vue 2
+To make SWRV work, it is required to use Composition API plugin for Vue 2

 ```js
 "@vue/composition-api": "^1.4.5",